Mqlvin/Astoria/README.md

 You do not need to change anything in the license, however you will need to change the class information.
 - Description - Include a brief overview of the class, explaining roughly what it does.
 If you are editing a class, you may also add significant changes into the class description.
 - Authors - After contribution, you may add yourself to the author list.
 It follows a strict format of <name/contact>.
 Contact can be either a Discord tag or an email address.
-It is formatted as an array.
+The author list is formatted as an array, which can be seen in the example below.
 - Modified - After contribution, you may also edit the modified tag to the client version.
-If you created a new class, simply make modified the version it was added.
+Whether you made a new class or edited an existing one, change modified to the **current client version**.

 Below is an example of what to do if you are editing a class: